Noxet/squidward/README.md

 # squidward
-A research project at Lund University investigating IoT protocols with added security
+A research project at Lund University investigating IoT protocols and the energy cost of added security.
+The protocols analyzed are CoAP and MQTT with and without (D)TLS, using both PSK and PKI.

+Applications for different tests are located in the `src` folder.

 # Set up